yunsiechung/RMG_workshop/README.md

 **Please make sure that you install RMG and download the materials BEFORE attending the workshop.**

 ## How to Install
-RMG is currently supported only on Linux OS.
-If you do not have a Linux computer, please install Ubuntu either using Virtual Machine or Linux Subsystem.
+RMG binary is currently supported only on Linux and Mac OSX.
+If you have Windows OS, please install Ubuntu either using Virtual Machine or Linux Subsystem.
 To set up a Linux Virtual Machine from Windows, see this [page](http://reactionmechanismgenerator.github.io/RMG-Py/users/rmg/installation/virtualMachineSetup.html) for detailed instruction.
 To set up the Linux Subsystem on Windows 10, see this [page](http://reactionmechanismgenerator.github.io/RMG-Py/users/rmg/installation/linuxSubsystem.html) for instruction.

-Once you have Linux (Ubuntu) set up, follow the instruction on the [Download and Install](http://reactionmechanismgenerator.github.io/RMG-Py/users/rmg/installation/anacondaUser.html) to install RMG binary using Anaconda.
+Once you have Linux (or Mac) set up, follow the instruction on the [Download and Install](http://reactionmechanismgenerator.github.io/RMG-Py/users/rmg/installation/anacondaUser.html) to install RMG binary using Anaconda.
 Try running the RMG test job by following Step 4 of the installation guide to make sure RMG is installed properly.